bright/new-www/content/jobs/rust-developer.md

 * team retreats once a quarter

 Sound interesting?
 Send us your CV or share your LinkedIn profile and we will arrange a meeting to get to know each other better.

-In case you have any questions, drop a line at ula@bright.dev.